Aristotlev/FINANCIAL-PLANNER/TOOLTIP_Z_INDEX_FIX.md

 # 3D Card Hover Tooltip Z-Index Fix

 ## Issue
-The hover tooltip on the 3D card modal was appearing **behind the graph** in the production environment.
-The tooltip would slide up from the bottom of the card but get hidden behind other card elements like the hologram and chart components.
+The hover tooltip on the 3D card modal was appearing **behind the graph** and **below the black card body** in the production environment.
+The tooltip would slide up from the bottom of the card but get hidden behind other card elements like the hologram and chart components, and wasn't properly positioned over the card content area.

 ## Root Cause
-The tooltip container (`HoverPreview`) had a z-index of `z-[10000]` while the hologram in the card's `Layer2` component had a higher z-index of `z-[10001]`, causing the tooltip to be rendered behind the hologram and other card elements.
+1. The tooltip container (`HoverPreview`) had a z-index of `z-[10000]` while the hologram in the card's `Layer2` component had a higher z-index of `z-[10001]`, causing the tooltip to be rendered behind the hologram and other card elements.
+2. The tooltip was positioned with `inset-0` and sliding from `translate-y-full` to `translate-y-0`, which placed it at the very bottom of the card instead of overlaying the black card body content.

 ## Solution